xupinjie/ACCV-Lab/README.md

 > **ℹ️ Note**: We are planning to add demos for packages contained in ACCV-Lab in the future.
 Apart from
 > acting as tutorials show-casing real-world examples, they will include the implementation of the experiments
-> which were used to obtain the evaluation results as shown in the documentation of the packages.
+> which were used to obtain the evaluation results as shown in the documentation of the contained packages.

 The contained packages are:
 - **On-Demand Video Decoder**: Designed for efficiently obtaining video frames from video files.
 Focused on